Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time

 Among various exotic phenomena in quantum many-body systems, quantum criticality emerges as a particularly crucial and fascinating one.
 The underlying physics of the quantum critical point (QCP) lays the foundation for achieving a unified theoretical framework to characterize different phases and phase transitions~\cite{Sondhi1997RMP,Vojta2003Review,Hertz1976prb,Millis1993prb,Berg2019QCPReview}.
 Moreover, quantum criticality is intimately associated with fundamentally important phenomena in condensed matter physics such as high-$T_c$ superconductivity~\cite{Scalapino2012RMP,Wen2006rmp,Kivelson2015PRL} and strange metallicity~\cite{Varma2020rmp,PhilipReviewScience}.
-The understanding of QCP in a non-perturbative way is severely hindered by the sign problem likewise.
-Developing a generic unbiased theoretical approach to decipher quantum criticality not only has overarching meaning in fundamental theory, but also immensely promotes the research on the exotic phenomena emerging in quantum materials.
+The understanding of the QCP in a non-perturbative way is severely hindered by the sign problem likewise.